ansible/community-docs/execution_environments/execution_environments_overview.rst

 Why Execution Environments were introduced
 ==========================================

-The Ansible automation execution environments were introduced to resolve the following issues and provide all benefits you can get from using containerization.
+The Ansible Execution Environments were introduced to resolve the following issues and provide all benefits you can get from using containerization.

 Dependencies